 Now I’m on the bus leaving from Busan to Seoul.
 This time, I won’t come back.
 It’s raining outside and I’m sitting next to the window.
 The feeling of sitting on the bus this time is different from before.
 I used to feel either excited or tired on the bus.
-The feeling of excited was when I leave Busan to Seoul for a trip.
+The excitement was when I leave Busan for Seoul for a trip.
 This time.
 I feel happy and sad.
-I am happy because I finally move to Seoul, a dream city I want to be a part of and I am sad at the same time because I am leaving a city which contented so many precious memories.
+I am happy because I am finally moving to Seoul, a dream city I want to be a part of and I am sad at the same time because I am leaving a city that contains so many precious memories.

-Busan from a window of the bus today is so beautiful.
+Busan from the window of the bus today is so beautiful.
 Another reason that I am sad is when I realize that time flies so fast.
-It was like yesterday when I stepped on Korea and it’s been a year already.
+It was like yesterday when I stepped into Korea and it’s been a year already.
 I have only 2 more years in Korea.

 My graduate school life is about to begin.
-I am ready for a new challenge and new environment.
+I am ready for a new challenge and a new environment.
 I have heard lots of struggling complaints from my friends.
 I somehow feel scared but I am also curious and want to experience it too.
-I am going to study in English because I am in Graduate School of International and Areas Studies (GSIAS).
-However, I am so thankful to the Korean government for giving me 1 year to study Korean language.
+I am going to study in the English language because I am in the Graduate School of International and Areas Studies (GSIAS).
+However, I am so thankful to the Korean government for giving me 1 year to study the Korean language.
 It helps me a lot in everyday life.
-I can communicate with Korean people and I can do a lot of works easily since everything and everywhere are in Korean language.
-Without a knowledge of Korean language, it would be hard for me to communicate with my house owner and live alone by myself.
+I can communicate with Korean people and I can do a lot of work easily since everything and everywhere are in the Korean language.
+Without a knowledge of the Korean language, it would be hard for me to communicate with my house owner and live alone by myself.
 My Korean is not really good though.
 It is just understandable.

 That’s all for today!
 I will be back and write more about my new life journey in Seoul as well as my good moments in Busan.
 One thing that I am pretty sure of is that I will visit Busan often because I miss my dear brothers there as well as cool places that I haven’t been to yet.